RootKit-Org/Computer-Science-Certification-Roadmap/README.md

 ### Open Source Education
 We are a non-profit with a goal of making the computer science realm accessible to as many people as possible.
 This is not a joke!
-If you learn everything here, and get the GenCyber Certificate you **DO NOT** have to go to college!
+If you learn everything here, and get the CompSci Certificate you **DO NOT** have to go to college!

 ### Resources